 makoto egashira's trippy floral blanket rooms are a minimalist's nightmare

-The Tokyo-based artist's elaborate installations are a fuzzy, kitschy clash of eastern and western culture.
+The Tokyo-based artist's elaborate installations are a fuzzy, kitschy clash of Eastern and Western culture.

 Makoto Egashira’s obsession with rose blankets began when a friend laughed at his own.
 “When I was living on my own, a friend came over and told me, ‘The room is nice but your blanket is uncool,'" the Japanese artist says.

-Since then, Makoto has been creating installations from Rococo style blankets that “every Japanese person might have”.
+Since then, Egashira has been creating installations from Rococo style blankets that “every Japanese person might have.”
 These are often of domestic scenes, where he covers whole rooms in the plush fabric as a way to think about the shape of Japanese culture.
 He has featured in over 12 Japanese exhibitions in the past two years alone and is slowly growing a steady follower base of fellow blanket enthusiasts. i-D spoke to the 32-year-old Tama Art University graduate, who speaks little English, through a Japanese translator.